 A circular saw is a quite portable tool by nature.
 You can use this almost anywhere you want.
 The saw is not limited to a place like a table saw.
 And you can do various kinds of woodworking projects too.

-That’s most of the reasons why circular saw is one of the most popular saws among all kind of saws.
+That’s most of the reasons why the circular saw is one of the most popular saws among all kinds of saws.

 But circular saw has certain limitations too.
 It is because of its exposed blade.
-Exposed blade means the visible part of the blade that we used to cut.
+The exposed blade means the visible part of the blade that we used to cut.
 And we will face difficulty while cutting thicker wood than the exposed blade part.

 Cutting thicker wood than the blade size of the circular saw is a tricky task.
 You might be thinking that- is it even possible?
 And the answer is YES possible.